 Commencing of the statement;

-NWW is committed to the prevention of Modern Slavery and wants to demonstrate a clear commitment to our stakeholders and other interested parties.
+NWD is committed to the prevention of Modern Slavery and wants to demonstrate a clear commitment to our stakeholders and other interested parties.

 High risk areas;